The traveler is responsible for meeting travel requirements and obtaining required items for travel.

-Tipping - Typically, the recommended amount is 3 Euros per passenger, per day for the Cruise Director and 12 Euros per passenger, per day for the crew.
+Tipping - Typically, the recommended amount is 5 to 7 Euros per passenger, per day for the Cruise Director and 12 to 15 Euros per passenger, per day for the crew.

 Onboard Expenses - Any onboard expenses (additional drinks, excursions, laundry, etc.) will be billed to your cabin, and at the end of the cruise all additional costs can be charged to a credit card or paid for in cash.

 Find out more about the ports of call you will be visiting.

 Have a safe travel and enjoy your cruise!